ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

 ```

 ### User Input
-A user can feed in input to the graphical interface through touch or button input.
+A user can feed input to the graphical interface through touch or button input.

 ```cs
 app.InputProvider.RaiseTouch(x, y, touchState, DateTime.UtcNow);